• Facebook

 The simplest way to do this is to drive a small wedge between the frame and the joist on the left hand side at the hinge end of the frame.

-Securing the Frame continued
+Securing the Frame continued:

 To secure the frame to the joists use 80mm screws.

 Once the frame is secured you can remove the temporary laths and fit the architrave.
-Its best to start at the front end of the opening with the trapdoor closed.
+It’s best to start at the front end of the opening with the trapdoor closed.
 Leave about 1/4″ gap between the architrave and the actual trapdoor all around.

 Cutting to length is crucial to the proper sitting of the stairs on the floor.
 Its important to bear in mind that you should check both sides of the stairs, don’t assume that the floor is level.